This dictionary covers graphic design, prepress and print terminology

 Abbreviation for Graphic Communications Association, a subgroup of the Printing Industries of America.
 It is now called IDEAlliance (International Digital Enterprise Alliance), a not-for-profit membership organization whose mission it is to advance user-driven, cross-industry solutions for all publishing and content-related processes by developing standards, fostering business alliances, and identifying best practices.

 Abbreviation for Gray Component Replacement: a technique that replaces black ink with its equivalent portion of cyan, magenta, and yellow, mainly in the neutral or desaturated parts of an image.

 A ghost bar of take-off bar is a rectangular solid line or pattern that is added to a press sheet and trimmed away after printing.
 It helps equalize ink-laydown on the sheet by extending and evening out the printed area, thus avoiding ink starvation in any one place.

 An image that appears as a lighter area on a subsequent print due to local blanket depressions from previous image areas on a letterpress rotary machine as well as on an offset press.

 The process of making fine-art prints from a digital source using ink-jet printing.
 The word is derived from the French ‘gicler’ which means ‘to squirt or spray.’

 Abbreviation for Graphics Interchange Format, a popular file format for LZW compressed raster graphics data, developed by CompuServe.
 This site has a page dedicated to the GIF file format.

 The process of applying a metallic foil as a decorative element.
-Silver or gold foil are sometimes applied to the outer edges of books, business cards or invites to conjure up luxury and elegance.
+Silver or gold foil is sometimes applied to the outer edges of books, business cards, or invites to conjure up luxury and elegance.
 Book covers or cosmetics packaging can feature gilded text to make the product stand out.
 Gilding is also called gilt edging.

 Mount whose axes of rotation are orthogonal and fixed in space.